meilisearch/documentation/reference/api/README.md

 }
 ```

-The [complete list](https://docs.meilisearch.com/errors) of all the `errorCode` with their detailed description might help you understanding the MeiliSearch errors.
+If you're having trouble understanding an error, take a look at the [complete list](https://docs.meilisearch.com/errors) of `errorCode` values and descriptions.

 ## Asynchronous Updates